sensel/morph-docs/docs/morph.md

 ![Pair the Sensel Morph to Android Marshmallow bluetooth](img/android_bluetooth_pair.jpg)

 Once paired, you can use the Morph.
-If you are using the QWERTY overlay, you'll probably want to setup your keyboard so you can easily switch between on-screen and Morph.
+If you are using the QWERTY Overlay, you'll probably want to setup your keyboard so you can easily switch between on-screen and Morph.
 Use the keyboard icon on the bottom of your screen:

 ![Pair the Sensel Morph to Android Marshmallow bluetooth](img/android_bluetooth_kbd.jpg)